Jayesh404/Academics/README.md

 # Academics
-This repo is for all the college related work.
+This Repository contains all the college related work.